If you followed along with the HTTP series, you are ready now to embark on a journey of HTTP security. And a journey it will be, I promise 🙂

 Issued to: AddTrust External CA Root, Issued by: AddTrust External CA Root.

 And your machine and your browsers have a list of trusted root certificates which they rely upon to ensure the domain you are browsing is trusted.
 If the certificate chain is broken for some reason (happened to me because I enabled CDN for my blog), your site will be displayed as insecure on some machines.

-You can check the list of trusted root certificates on Windows by running the certificate manager by pressing windows button + R and typing certmgr.msc.
+You can check the list of trusted root certificates on Windows by running the certificate manager by pressing the windows button + R and typing certmgr.msc.
 You can then find machine trusted certificates in the Trusted Root Certification Authorities section.
 This list is used by Windows, IE, and Chrome.
 Firefox, on the other hand, manages its own list.

 By exchanging certificate, client and server know that they are talking to the right party and can begin encrypted message transfer.

-HTTPS can provide a false sense of security if site backend is not properly implemented.
+HTTPS can provide a false sense of security if the site backend is not properly implemented.
 There are a plethora of different ways to extract customer information, and many sites are leaking data even if they are using HTTPS.
 There are many other mechanisms besides MITM to get sensitive information from the website.

 Another potential problem that the websites can have HTTP links even though they run over HTTPS.
-This can be a chance for MITM attack.
+This can be a chance for a MITM attack.
 While migrating websites to HTTPS, this might get by unnoticed.

 And here is another one as a bonus: login forms accessed through an insecure page could potentially be at risk even though they are loaded on a secure page.
-So it’s best to keep entire website secure to avoid this one.
+So it’s best to keep the entire website secure to avoid this one.

 That wraps up the entire HTTP series.
 We hope you got something useful out of it and understood some concepts you didn’t or couldn’t before.

 We know we had fun writing it and learned a bunch of new things in the process.
 Hopefully, it was as much fun reading (or at least close). 🙂